vaing85/zappay-app/README.md

 ## 🙏 Acknowledgments

-- React team for the amazing framework
+- React Native team for the amazing framework
-- Tailwind CSS for the utility-first CSS framework
+- React Navigation for smooth navigation
-- Heroicons for the beautiful icon set
+- React Native community for excellent libraries
-- Framer Motion for smooth animations
+- ZapPay team for the vision and implementation

 ---

-**⚡ Start zapping payments today with ZapPay!**
+**Built with ❤️ by the ZapPay Team**